 -

-Vitamin E (recognizable as tocopherol in the ingredients of a care product)
+Vitamin E (identifiable as tocopherol in the ingredients of a skincare product)

 -